OlivierLD/raspberry-coffee/Papers/README.md

 ```
 Does not work all the times, but at least some times.
 You may face some CORS Policy issues...

+- <https://pages.github.com/> could be a much better option.

 ---